EgroegCai/hello-world/README.md

 # hello-world
-My test repository\n
-This is simply a test repository.
+My test repository: This is simply a test repository.
 Nothing more.